SShivamshan/Chatbot/README.md

 To run the chatbot application, execute the following command from the project root: ``streamlit run src/main.py``
 ## Features

-- Interactive chatbot using LLMs mostly using Ollama (llama3.2 : 3 billion model), llava:7b for images cases.
+- **Interactive Chatbot with LLMs**: Primarily built using Ollama (LLaMA 3.2 – 3B model) for general conversations, LLaVA-7B for image-related tasks, and the OpenAI API for enhanced performance.
-- Document processing and analysis
+- **Document Processing & Analysis**: Supports efficient handling and analysis of text-based documents.
-- Image and schematic handling
+- **Image & Schematic Handling**: Capable of interpreting and interacting with visual data.
-- Integration with ChromaDB for efficient storage
+- **ChromaDB Integration**: Provides efficient vector storage and retrieval for contextual responses.
-- Agents that does the same things as RAG but with the ability to run a search on the web through keywords.
+- **Agent System**: Extends RAG functionality with the ability to perform keyword-based web searches and execute additional automated tasks.
-- Further addition of machine learning and chat bot mix
+- **Machine Learning Integration**: Plans to combine chatbot interactions with ML workflows for deeper insights into use cases.
-- Offloads the model from the GPU when switching between sessions or logging out.
+- **Resource Optimization**: Automatically offloads models from the GPU when switching sessions or logging out.
-- Possibility of running the agent in the command line by running the run_agent python file.
+- **Flexible Execution**: Agents can also be run directly from the command line via the `run_agent.py` script.

 ## Dependencies